trustatfhh/ironflow/README.md

   - the description of connected switches
   - the discoverer (the switches) of ips and macs of hosts

-* The second, more experimental, part of ironvas - the "subscriber" - goes the other way around.
+* The second, more experimental, part of ironflow - the "subscriber" - goes the other way around.
   It will subscribe for "request-for-investigation"-metadata of a PDP in the MAPS.
   If the PDP publish those metadata to an IP address, ironflow schedules a firewall